sass/sass/proposal/custom-url-resolution.md

 ## Deprecation Process

 This will not directly introduce any breaking changes as this new feature will be opt-in.

-However tools like Parcel and WebPack will probably want to use this and in turn cause users that relied on the non existing relative url rewriting to end up with a broken codebase.
-However this can be worked around by these tools by falling back to resolving relative to the Sass entry point if the file does not exist, however this might be dangerous behavior and should log a warning.
+However tools like Parcel and WebPack will probably want to use this and in turn cause a breaking change as users are currently relying on the broken url logic of sass.
+However I strongly believe the impact of this will be very minor as in case a file does not exist the urlRewrite plugin can choose to just ignore this url reference.